 "Insubstantial alterations" means exterior modifications that do not result in the physical demolition, destruction, relocation, or alteration of the resource or its immediate surroundings.
-These changes are performed in such a way that the significance and integrity of a historical resource is not materially impaired.
+These alterations are performed in such a way that the significance and integrity of a historical resource is not materially impaired.
 Examples include, but are not limited to, the following:

-- (1) Any alteration that does not independently require design review approval as specified in Section 25.05.040(B)(1) and other alterations that would not result in the destruction, relocation, or alteration activities that would materially change a historic resource's character-defining features, historical significance, or its exterior appearance. - (2) Maintenance, repair, restoration, or in-kind replacement of severely deteriorated architectural features or building components. - (3) Installation or replacement of electrical and/or plumbing equipment, utility work, or other mechanical and other building systems, including rooftop appurtenances not significantly visible from a public street and that would result in no change in the general appearance of the historic property. - (4) Repair or partial replacement of porches, cornices, exterior siding, doors, balustrades, stairs, or other trim when the repair or replacement is done in-kind to match existing material, form, and general appearance. - (5) Replacement of severely damaged or deteriorated windows when the replacement is done in-kind to match the existing materials, type, shape and general appearance. - (6) Replacement of window panes in-kind or with double or triple glazing so long as the glazing is clear and untinted and the window does not alter the existing window material or general appearance.
-The replacement of existing archaic or decorative glass is not included in this exclusion.

-- (7) Repair or replacement of roofing, when replacement is done in-kind to match the existing in form and general appearance. - (8) Repair or replacement of roadways, driveways, and walkways when work is done in-kind to match the existing in material, form, shape, style and general appearance. - (9) Repair or in-kind replacement of historically correct built or cultivated site or landscape features that are deteriorated, damaged beyond repair, or previously removed, including gates, fences, walls, hedges, freestanding walls, pergolas, gazebos and planting beds. - (10) Repointing and repainting of bricks on the exterior of a property, with no change in appearance. - (11) Removal of additions intended to restore the original appearance of a building, structure, site, or object. - (12) Other insubstantial rehabilitation work as determined by the director. - "Key "K" property" means a building that maintains its original integrity and demonstrates a particular architectural style or time period.
-Properties in this category have an OHP status code of 1-5.
+- (1) Any alteration that does not independently require design review approval as specified in Section 25.05.040 and other alterations that would not result in the destruction, relocation, or alterations that would materially change a historic resource's character-defining features, historical significance, or its exterior appearance. - (2) Maintenance, repair, restoration, or in-kind replacement of severely deteriorated architectural features or building components. - (3) Installation or replacement of electrical and/or plumbing equipment, utility work, or other mechanical and other building systems, including rooftop appurtenances not significantly visible from a public street and that would result in no change in the general appearance of the historic property. - (4) Repair or partial replacement of porches, cornices, exterior siding, doors, balustrades, stairs, or other trim when the repair or replacement is done in-kind to match existing material, form, and general appearance. - (5) Replacement of severely damaged or deteriorated windows when the replacement is done in-kind to match the existing materials, type, shape and general appearance. - (6) Replacement of window panes in-kind or with double or triple glazing so long as the glazing is clear and untinted and the window does not alter the existing window material or general appearance.
+The replacement of existing archaic or decorative glass is not included in this exclusion. - (7) Repair or replacement of roofing, when replacement is done in-kind to match the existing in form and general appearance. - (8) Repair or replacement of roadways, driveways, and walkways when work is done in-kind to match the existing in material, form, shape, style and general appearance. - (9) Repair or in-kind replacement of historically correct built or cultivated site or landscape features that are deteriorated, damaged beyond repair, or previously removed, including gates, fences, walls, hedges, freestanding walls, pergolas, gazebos and planting beds. - (10) Repointing and repainting of bricks on the exterior of a property, with no change in appearance. - (11) Removal of additions intended to restore the original appearance of a building, structure, site, or object. - (12) Other insubstantial rehabilitation work as determined by the director.

-"Mills act" means the state law as defined in Section 50280 of the California public resources code, which allows cities to enter into contracts with the owners of historic structures who may receive a reduction in property taxes.
+"Mills act" means the state law as defined in Section 50280 of the California Public Resources Code, which allows cities to enter into contracts with the owners of structures on the city's historic register who may receive a reduction in property taxes.
+To qualify as a historic resource, a property must be listed on the City's Historic Register and satisfies the criteria identified in OHP status codes 1 through 5.

 "Replacement In-Kind" means the replacement of a building material or finish with the exact same materials as existing, or with a historically accurate replacement.
+Historic properties may qualify for the application of the State Historic Building Code to facilitate replacements in-kind, subject to approval of the Building Official.